2026 College Football Playoff National Championship

-The 2026 College Football Playoff National Championship will be a college football bowl game that is scheduled to be played on January 19, 2026, at Hard Rock Stadium in Miami Gardens, Florida.
-The twelfth College Football Playoff National Championship will determine the national champion of the NCAA Division I Football Bowl Subdivision (FBS) for the 2025 season.
-It will be the final game of the 2025–26 College Football Playoff (CFP), and, aside from any all-star games afterwards, the culminating game of the 2025–26 bowl season.
-It will be televised nationally by ESPN.
+The 2026 College Football Playoff National Championship (officially known as the 2026 College Football Playoff National Championship presented by AT&T for sponsorship reasons) was a college football bowl game played on January 19, 2026, at Hard Rock Stadium in Miami Gardens, Florida, United States.
+It was the 12th College Football Playoff National Championship and determined the national champion of the NCAA Division I Football Bowl Subdivision (FBS) for the 2025 season.
+It was the final game of the 2025–26 College Football Playoff (CFP) and the culminating game of the 2025–26 bowl season.
+The game began at approximately 7:30 p.m.
+EST and was televised nationally by ESPN.